-A spectrophotometer consists of a light source (lamp), filter, cuvette and photosensitive detector to collect the transmitted light.
-The solute in a cuvette can be placed between the light beam and the detector.
-The amount of light passing through the tube is measured by the spectrophotometer.
-The detector is generally a photocell whose sensitive surface receives photons and a current is generated that is proportional to intensity of the light beam reaching the surface.
-If development of colour is linked to the concentration of a substance in solution, then that concentration can be measured by determining the extent of absorption of light at the appropriate wavelength.
-Cuvettes: Samples are typically placed in a transparent cell known as cuvette.
-Cuvettes are typically rectangular in shape, commonly with an internal width of 1cm.
-This width becomes the path length L in Beer-Lambert's law.
+Instrument: A spectrophotometer consists of two instruments, namely a spectrometer for producing light of any selected colour (wavelength) and a photometer for measuring the intensity of light.
+The instruments are arranged so that liquid in a cuvette can be placed between the spectrometer beam and the photometer.
+The amount of light passing through the tube is measured by the photometer.
+There are two detectors required to measure the incident light and the transmitted light, but in the modern versions of spectrophotometer a single detector is used to measure incident as well as transmitted light alternately.
+The detector in the photometer is generally a photocell whose sensitive surface receives photons and a current is generated that is proportional to intensity of the light beam reaching the surface.
+If development of colour is linked to the concentration of a substance in solution then that concentration can be measured by determining the extent of absorption of light at the appropriate wavelength.
+For e.g., haemoglobin appears red because it absorbs blue and green light rays much more than red rays.
+The degree of absorbance of blue and green light is proportional to the concentration of the haemoglobin